mathieu-anderson/to-do/README.md

 * Your life in weeks but as an online productivity tool https://waitbutwhy.com/2014/05/life-weeks.html

+* A tool to track and compose dialogue trees for RPGs

 # to investigate
 * Maximize VsCode usability with React : https://code.visualstudio.com/docs/nodejs/reactjs-tutorial